-Graduates complete 48 credit core curriculum plus supervised fieldwork (an additional 12-credit course option is available if students wish to pursue state master's level licensure).
+Graduates complete core curriculum plus supervised fieldwork.
 The curriculum, which emphasizes both a solid grounding in theory and intervention, consists of required and elective courses in the theoretical, empirical, and ethical foundations of clinical and counseling psychology.
 Supervised fieldwork in clinical settings enables students to apply the theories and empirical findings discussed in the classroom in order to develop the competency needed for practice with clients.